 Do I Drink Alcohol?

-I personally do not drink.
-I have never really found it appealing, but I believe that drinking itself is not evil as long as you take full responsibility and are not harming yourself, others, or non-human animals, then more power to you.
+However, I believe that drinking itself is not evil as long as you take full responsibility, and are not harming yourself, others, or animals.

 Health Concerns of Drinking Alcohol